carloscastellanos/teaching/480/lectures/lecture_networks/README.md

 [![](https://img.youtube.com/vi/XnRCZK3KjUY/0.jpg)](https://youtu.be/XnRCZK3KjUY)

-### ClearBoard (1990)
-[*ClearBoard*](http://tangible.media.mit.edu/project/clearboard/), a work of HCI design research by Hiroshi Ishii and Minoru Kobayashi, "is designed to integrate interpersonal space and shared workspace seamlessly.
-A design goal of ClearBoard is to allow a pair of users to shift easily between interpersonal space and shared workspace using familiar everyday cues such as the partner's gestures, head movements, eye contact, and gaze direction.
-The key metaphor of ClearBoard design is 'talking through and drawing on a big transparent glass board.'
-ClearBoard requires less eye and head movement to switch focus between the drawing surface and the partner's face than is needed in either the whiteboard or the desktop environment.
-We found ClearBoard provides the capability we call "gaze awareness": the ability to monitor the direction of a partner's gaze and thus his or her focus of attention.
-A ClearBoard user can tell which screen objects the partner is gazing at during a conversation more easily and precisely than is possible in an ordinary meeting environment with a whiteboard."
-(MIT Tangible Media Group)

 ### The Trace (1995)
 In [*The Trace*](http://www.lozano-hemmer.com/the_trace.php) (1995), an interactive installation by Rafael Lozano-Hemmer, a participant encounters the moving, ghostlike "presence" of another person, who is located in an identical but separate room.
 Their presence is conveyed by a glowing spot created by a pair of intersecting beams of light.